Handling Job Failure¶

-- Something is wrong with the configuration options you chose.
+Something is wrong with the configuration options you chose.

-- Your input data is valid but the App is not designed to run on your data.
+> - Your input data is valid but the App is not designed to run on your data.

-- The App, data, configurations are all correct, but something is (or was) wrong with the compute-resource (either temporary or permanently) that your job ran on.
+> - The App, data, configurations are all correct, but something is (or was) wrong with the compute-resource (either temporary or permanently) that your job ran on.

-- A bug with brainlife.io platform itself.
+> - A bug with brainlife.io platform itself.

+>

-Unfortunately, it's up to you to figure out which cases applies to your failure, then perform appropriate action.
+> Often it's up to the user to figure out which case applies, and take appropriate course of action.
 If the failure is caused by your data/configuration, then you will need to correct those issues and resubmit.
 If the issue is caused by the bug with the App itself, then you will need to contact the App developer.
 For compute-resource/platform issued, you need to contact the resource administrator, or the brainlife.io team.

+>

-You are most welcome to contact our #issues slack channel to seek assistance.
+> You are most welcome to contact our #issues slack channel to seek assistance.
 You may also find helpful to search in the slack channel for older messages to see if your issue has already been addressed.

+>

-Finding the error message¶
+> Finding the error message¶